ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 ocamlopt -o program module1.ml module2.ml
 ```

 That's it.
-The compiler produced an executable named `program` or
+The compiler produces an executable named `program` or
 `program.exe`.
-Don't forget
-that the order of the source files matters, and that `module1.ml` cannot
+The order of the source files matters, and that `module1.ml`
-depend on things that are defined in `module2.ml`.
+cannot depend on things that are defined in `module2.ml`.

 Let's use a library other than the standard library.
 The OCaml
 distribution is shipped with the standard library, plus several other